Ramaswamy embraces ‘outsider’ label as he takes on Trump

 Urban also said that it would be difficult for Ramaswamy to recapture the uniqueness of Trump’s 2016 campaign.

-“Doing it again doesn’t mean you’re the new guy, just means you’re copying the old guy,” he explained.
+“Doing it again doesn’t mean you’re the new guy.
+[It] just means you’re copying the old guy,” he explained.

 Still, while he may be polling in the single digits, Ramaswamy has surprised some political observers with his robust media and campaign strategy.

 Some polls still indicate he’s trailing the field, but others have suggested those tactics are working.
-A CBS News/YouGov survey released earlier this month showed Ramaswamy tied for third place along with former Vice President Pence at 5 percent among likely Republican primary voters.
-Trump placed first at 58 percent and DeSantis placed second at 22 percent.
+A CBS News/YouGov survey released earlier this month showed Ramaswamy tied for third place — along with former Vice President Mike Pence — at 5 percent among likely Republican primary voters.
+Trump placed first with 58 percent, and Florida Gov. Ron DeSantis placed second at 22 percent.

 A Morning Consult survey released this week showed Ramaswamy tied for fourth with former U.N.
 Ambassador Nikki Haley at 4 percent.
 Trump received 58 percent, DeSantis received 20 percent and Pence received 6 percent.